-Jerry's Artarama has been proudly serving artists since 1968 with only the finest art materials & supplies at discount prices.
+Jerry's Artarama has been proudly serving artists since 1968 with only the finest art materials & supplies.
 We are dedicated to you, the artist!
-Shop online from an art supply store offering quality, selection and the lowest prices!
+Shop online from a professional art supply store offering quality, selection and the best values!

 2016 JerrysArtarama.com All Right Reserved

 Where The Pros Shop For The Best Supplies, Prices & Service!

 Wet Media Canvas: perfect for watercolors, oils, acrylics, markers, shellac and acrylic-based inks, airbrush colors, alkyds and more!